Index

 Friday

-Kirk Harnack, The Telos Alliance, Delta Radio, Star94.3, South Seas Broadcasting, & Akamai Broadcasting
+Kirk Harnack, The Telos Alliance, Delta Radio, Star94.3, South Seas, & Akamai Broadcasting

 Follow TWiRT on Twitter and on Facebook - and see all the videos on YouTube.